 In a separate bowl, mash the avocado.
 Stir in a tablespoon or two of lime juice and a pinch of salt.

 Top your baked tostadas with the smashed avocado mixture, and any of the optional toppings: finely chopped onion, shredded lettuce, diced tomatoes, and/or salsa.

 A few notes about these baked tostadas

 Often, refried beans contain lard, which is an animal product.
-If you’re vegetarian or vegan, you can look for vegan refried beans in the store, or you can simply smash pinto beans.
-If you prepare dried pinto beans beforehand, once you’ve cooked them and smashed them you’ll find they have a wonderful, buttery texture — it’s just a bonus that they’re healthy, too!
+If you’re vegetarian, vegan, or on the Daniel Fast, you can look for vegan refried beans in the store (no lard), or you can simply mash up your own pinto beans.
+If you prepare dried pinto beans beforehand, once you’ve cooked them and mashed them you’ll find they have a wonderful, buttery texture — it’s just a bonus that they’re healthy, too!
 We’ve done this several times.
-Just remember to leave off the cheese, or use a vegan cheese substitute.
+Just remember to leave off the cheese, or use an acceptable vegan cheese substitute.

 Alternatively, if you have big meat-eaters in your house, it’s easy to add a bit of shredded chicken or ground beef as a topping for them.

 Enjoy!
 I hope your family loves them as much as we do!